'Dog days of summer' owes its namesake to the stars, not summer heat

 The position of the stars overhead was an intrinsic part of ancient life, which shaped religious beliefs, marked seasons and even helped people navigate long journeys by land and sea.

-Following stars to mark time was like following a calendar, AccuWeather Meteorologist Jim Andrews said.
+Following stars to mark time was like following a calendar, said AccuWeather Senior Meteorologist Jim Andrews.

 "Stars will have virtually the same position in the sky at a given time during a solar year," Andrews said.